anupamkliv/FedERA/CONTRIBUTING.md

 ### License

-OpenFL is licensed under the terms in [Apache 2.0 license](https://github.com/akshatbhandari15/FedERA/blob/main/LICENSE).
+FedERA is licensed under the terms in [Apache 2.0 license](https://github.com/akshatbhandari15/FedERA/blob/main/LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work